FutureKgaphola/weather-Forecast-App/Readme.md

 - **Current Weather**: Displays the current temperature, weather conditions, humidity, and wind speed.
 - **Hourly Forecast**: Provides weather predictions for the next 24 hours.
 - **Weekly Forecast**: Shows weather forecasts for the upcoming week.
-- **Location Search**: Allows users to search for weather information by city or GPS location.
+- **Location Search**: Allows users to search for weather information by city name.

 ## Installation
 for mac devices or ios